MicrosoftDocs/visualstudio-docs/docs/ide/common-quick-actions.md

 ### Remove unnecessary usings/Imports

-The **Remove Unnecessary Usings/Imports** Quick Action will remove any unused `using` and `Import` statements for the current file.
-When you select this item, unused namespace imports will be immediately removed.
+The **Remove Unnecessary Usings/Imports** Quick Action removes any unused `using` and `Import` statements for the current file.
+When you select this item, unused namespace imports are removed.

 |  Applicable Languages |  Supported Version |
 |  -------------------- | ----------------  |